ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * Independent Warping/Backtracking via Checkpoints
 * Coasters / Segments with automated spline sections (e.g. hang-rail in Circus Park) activate on correct player

-## Other Knows Issues (Planned to be fixed IF Gecko Limit can be exceeded)
-* Bosses / Worm Enemies / AlienShips should attack closest player
-* If P1 is in a Vehicle and P2 attempts to use a CarTypeVehicle, P1 will have control of P2
-* WeaponsTargeting & HomingAttack Other Player Enable/Disable
-* Flyables attach to correct player's camera

 ## Other Known Issues (Not planned to be fixed)
 * P2 spawns according to nukkoro2.inf initially fine, but on restart seems to occasionally be off by +-5 - +-20 (stage dependent, game bug)
 * Item Bubbles / Hint Bubbles content render based on P1's relative location